Pontiac Firebird: 1979

 The Formula received some revisions for the 1979 model year, where the two-tone W50 colored stripe decal now became the standard look for the Formula, however, the W50 package was still available and it added the "Formula" lettering along the bottom of the doors and rear deck spoiler.
+The WS6 package had now been renamed from the "Trans Am Mk IV Special Handling Package" to the "Special Handling Package" as it was now available for the Firebird Formula.
 The dashboard bezel now wore the same machined swirl aluminum bezel as the Trans Am.
 As the Pontiac 301 had now ramped up production as the Pontiac 400 production had ceased, it became the standard engine for the Formula.
-The WS6 package had now been renamed from the "Trans Am Mk IV Special Handling Package" to the "Special Handling Package" as it was now available for the Firebird Formula.
-Due to significant popularity and demand for the option to receive 4 wheel disc brakes in the WS6 handling package, some WS6 equipped cars were shipped without the option of rear disc brakes and were instead coded WS7, but still received all other equipment included in the WS6 package.
+Due to significant popularity and demand for the option to receive 4-wheel disc brakes in the WS6 handling package, some WS6 equipped cars were shipped without the option of rear disc brakes and were instead coded WS7, but still received all other equipment included in the WS6 package.